wonsunahn/Capstone_Spring2025/_projects/projects.markdown

 Team Size: 2 students

 POC: Daniel Mosse (mosse@pitt.edu) and Ousmane Dieng (oud5@pitt.edu)

+## Sustainability in buildings: using cheap InfraRed cameras to detect leaks in windows

+A large portion of the built environment in US are not properly sealed and are prone to thermal leaks/anomalies.
+This often affects the low-income households, which spend a large portion of their income on heating and cooling.
+These inefficiencies might be due to factors like improperly sealed windows and doors, missing insulation, inefficient HVAC equipment, etc.

+Small air leaks are invisible to the naked eye and an RGB image cannot give us enough information to detect them.
+But thermal images (temperature map of the area of interest) obtained with InfraRed cameras can enable us to detect the anomalies on and around windows (and doors).
+We are aiming to detect leaks in windows (and doors, time permitting) so that we can, in the future, provide repair/upgrade solutions/options to the homeowner or occupant.

+By the end of the semester, the students are expected to:
+- Contribute infrared/thermal and RGB/regular images towards a dataset of thermal images of windows
+- Annotate the images with leaks to create a dataset with ground truth.
+Annotations may involve categories and bounding boxes for leaks.
+- Evaluate different Machine Learning / Computer Vision models to determine the most precise one for this task.
+- Contribute to a software pipeline that aims to make it easier to load new data (RGB/IR images of windows) and executes algorithm on the dataset to classify the windows as leaky or not.

+Team Size: 2 students

+POC: Daniel Mosse (mosse@pitt.edu) Nils Murrugarra Llerena <nem177@pitt.edu> and Dilip Teja Polamarasetty <DIP67@pitt.edu>

 ## Aakash Gautam
 ### Digital Literacy for Returning Community Members